rdsdd2021/studio/README.md

         -   *After*: `await db.collection('leads').doc(id).get()`

 5.  **Remove Mock Data**: Once all actions are rewritten, you can delete the mock data arrays from `src/lib/data.ts`.

-By following these steps, you can swap out the mock data layer for a robust, scalable production backend without having to change any of the UI components.